karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 </a>
 </span>

-#### Every four years, the world tunes in to the Olympic Games, where countries compete for medals and national pride.
+#### Every two years, the world tunes in to the Olympic Games, where countries compete for medals and national pride.
 But if we look beyond the excitement of the competitions, it becomes clear that winning at the Olympics isn’t just about athletic ability. <span style="color:green">Some countries regularly top the medal tables, while others rarely win.
 What explains this difference?</span>

 #### Olympic success is shaped by more than just sports training.
 Factors like a country’s population, economic resources, and social development all play a part.
 Sometimes, political events or cultural traditions can also make a difference in how well a country performs.

 For the final assignment, we’re focusing on Olympic data from the Olympic Games in 1972 to 2022.
 Although data is available from the very first modern Olympics in 1896, we chose this period because earlier years saw many changes to country borders due to the world wars and administrative shifts.
 Additionally, this timeframe is long enough to capture meaningful changes in the data and highlight recent trends.

 We also selected 20 focus countries as seen in Table 1 so we can take a closer look at the patterns behind their medal counts.
-Our selection was designed to cover a full range of Olympic performance-from top medal-winning nations to countries that rarely or never win medals.
+Our selection was designed to cover a full range of Olympic performance from top medal-winning nations to countries that rarely or never win medals.
 We focused on countries with stable national identities since the 1970s, which allows us to make fair time-series comparisons.
 The chosen countries also represent a wide variety of population sizes, from less than a million to over a billion, and include nations with different economic strengths and levels of human development index.

 <br />
 <br />